What Are the Signs of Damaged Lintels?

 What Can I Do About Damaged Lintels?

 If you suspect that your lintels may be damaged, don't hesitate to take action.
-It is better to address problems in lintels before it becomes more costly.
+It is better to address problems in lintels before they become more costly.
 Ignoring the problem can also lead to serious consequences, including structural damage or collapse.

 Fortunately, there are a variety of lintel replacement and masonry lintel repair options available depending on the severity of the damage.
 Your contractor may recommend window lintel repair (or window lintel replacement), brick lintel replacement and repair, column lintel repair, concrete lintel repair, or even replacement of the entire lintel area.